Changing Your Child Support Court Order

-Q. What do-it-yourself packets are there for changing child support?
+Q. Are there do-it-yourself packets for changing child support?

-This publication should help give you a basic understanding of the laws that apply to changing a Washington State Child Support court order, or responding to a proposed change.
-The information is in the form of frequently asked questions and the answers to those questions.
-The specific facts of your case may differ from those in the questions.
-Talk with a lawyer about your specific case.
+This publication should help give you a basic understanding of how to change a Washington State Child Support court order or respond to a proposed change.
+We offer some frequently asked questions and the answers to those questions.
+The facts of your case may differ from those in the questions.
+Talk with a lawyer about your case.

-A court's order of support may be changed by filing a Motion for Adjustment of Child Support or a Petition for Modification of Child Support.
+You can try to change a court's order of support by filing a Motion for Adjustment of Child Support or a Petition for Modification of Child Support.
 We discuss which method to use in Question 10 below.

 If you decide after reading this publication that you want to try to change your support order, use one of our do-it-yourself packets listed at the end of this publication.
 Or check with your County Court Clerk or Family Law Facilitator (if your county has one) to see if your county has the packet you want.
 Local packets may be easier to use.
 They include needed local forms and procedures.

 Our web site at www.washingtonlawhelp.org has a complete list of our family law packets.
 Or, if you are low-income, call CLEAR at 1-888-201-1014.